-NURS 494(4 weeks) Nursing in ContextNURS 495(10 weeks) Nursing Practice one elective must be from the behavioural or social sciences and one elective must be from INTD studies
+NURS 494 (4 weeks) Nursing in Context NURS 495 (10 weeks) Nursing Practice

 For the most current Program Cost Estimates, go to www.rdc.ab.ca/program-cost-estimates.

 Recognition of Prior Learning / Experience

 Nursing courses from other programs will be evaluated on a caseby-case basis for prior learning.
 When challenge examinations are approved, you must do them in sequence, meeting the prerequisites for each course.
 Students who are transferring into the program or students that have been out of the clinical area for an extended period of time may be required to pass a competency screen prior to admission to the program.